 Finding the right door color to optimize energy flow and good fortune isn't difficult.
 There's enough wiggle room so you can end up with a shade that has great curb appeal -- and eye appeal for you.

-The direction of the front door is the starting point for color selection.
-Find out which way it faces and look for the corresponding colors, elements and additional related colors.
+The direction of the front door is the starting point for feng shui color selection.
+Find out which way it faces and look for the corresponding colors, elements, and additional related colors.
 Then give some thought to exterior details of your house you can't change, and the choice becomes obvious.

 The front door gets the lion's share of attention because it is considered the "mouth of chi" -- the point at which positive energy enters the home.
 It's an enormously important area to get right, so choosing an auspicious color goes beyond paint samples and matchy-matchy with the roof tiles.
-Get started picking the color magnet to draw prosperity and luck right in through the main entrance:
+Use a compass to find the direction to your front door.
+Then, get started picking the color magnet to draw prosperity and luck right in through the main entrance:

 - Note that each harmonized element, the door-facing element, is produced by another element -- the producing element, which corresponds to more colors.

 - Calculate the extended array of hues corresponding to both the harmonizing element/colors, and the producing element/colors.